Timeline Mongolia

 the house of Abdul Razak Baginda (46), who heads the Malaysian

-Strategic Research Centre think-tank.
+Strategic Research Center think-tank.
 Shaariibuu was allegedly

 extorting Baginda following an affair that had begun in 2004.
 She